gustafguner/ci-server/README.md

 Note that the compilation and test execution on the CI server only works for certain languages and frameworks.
 See [Description](#description) for more information.

-3. Copy the URL (it should end with `.io`, e.g. `https://56b3bb3f.ngrok.io`) and go into the working repository in GitHub.
+3. Copy the URL (it should end with `.io`, e.g. `https://56b3bb3f.ngrok.io`) and go into the test repository in GitHub.

 4. Click on `Settings` > `Webhooks` > `Add webhook`